Financial-Times/cm-react-components/README.md

     - `left` (number) - left position of the `Tooltip`
     - `hideTooltip` (func) - a callback used to close the `Tooltip`
     - `showTooltip` (func) - a callback used to open the `Tooltip`

+// TODO: Add documentation for all newly exported components